Monkey Island 2: LeChuck's Revenge: Origin

-The idea of a sequel to The Secret of Monkey Island came about during its planning by the game's director, Lucasfilm Games employee Ron Gilbert.
+The idea of a sequel to The Secret of Monkey Island came about during its planning by the director, Lucasfilm Games employee Ron Gilbert.
 Gilbert envisioned The Secret of Monkey Island as the first of a trilogy of adventure games, although without fully developing their overarching narrative direction yet.
 The possibility of a second Monkey Island game was alluded to by Gilbert in a late 1990 interview with in-company newsletter The Adventurer, and he told Retro Gamer in 2006 that "I knew there was going to be a sequel" before he completed work on The Secret of Monkey Island.
 He proceeded to conceive ideas specifically for Monkey Island 2 before Lucasfilm Games set about publishing Secret.
 Gilbert remarked that his opportunity to develop the sequel came in part from the company's contemporary project management practices which he likened to the narrative setting of Lord of the Flies, as the staff was free to "[run] around and do whatever we wanted".
 Further motivation for Monkey Island 2 stemmed from Lucasfilm Games staff's desire to explore unused ideas from The Secret of Monkey Island.
 Gilbert explained that, although the earlier game's team had omitted several of its design decisions to complete it within deadline, "it didn't matter [...] because I could just save the work out and come back to it in the sequel".

-The reason Monkey Island 2 began, according to Gilbert, was his personal interest in expanding his work in the original game rather than commercially oriented suggestions from Lucasfilm Games' management.
+The reason Monkey Island 2 began, according to Gilbert, was his personal interest in expanding his work in the original game rather than commercially driven suggestions from Lucasfilm Games' management.
 Gilbert commented that the game's origin would have been improbable in the latter case, as the company was unable to assess the viability of a potential sequel due to its then limited knowledge of the first title's sales performance.
 The initial uncertainty of the first game's commercial success also encouraged Gilbert to start the Monkey Island 2 project without express approval of the wider company.
 He wanted to avoid a scenario where Lucasfilm Games' discontent with the first game's sales would prompt the company to forfeit any new Monkey Island titles in favor of ventures with greater consumer appeal such as Star Wars licensed games.
 Gilbert eventually convinced Lucasfilm Games to commit to the creation of the sequel regardless of its profitability, a decision which Gilbert attributed to the "simpler days" of that period of his involvement with the company.

 In 1990, around the time that the development of Monkey Island 2 was sanctioned, Lucasfilm Games and other Lucasfilm subsidiaries were reorganized into integrated divisions of the newly formed LucasArts Entertainment Company.
 Monkey Island 2 thus became the first adventure game by the company produced under the LucasArts brand name.
 Development of Monkey Island 2: LeChuck's Revenge began shortly after The Secret of Monkey Islands release in October 1990.
-As with most of their contemporary releases, LucasArts both developed the sequel and self-published the game's original release.
+As with most of their contemporary releases, LucasArts developed the sequel and published the game's original release.